shehan96/currency-converter/README.md

 ### Prerequisites

-This app required node js environment to run, therefore we need to have node js installed in our environment.
+This app requires a node js environment to run, therefore we need to have node js installed in our environment.

 - npm
   ```sh